 Simon lives in North Hertfordshire with his wife, his daughter, and a ridiculously large collection of DVDs.
 He is a bit of a history and politics buff, with a soft spot for what he calls 'classic' rock.

-Simon co-founded Society in 2009.
+Simon is Society's Managing Director and Co-Founder.
 He previously worked at the executive search firm Perrett Laver for nearly seven years.
 Simon grew up in South Wales, and read Philosophy and Politics at the University of Warwick.
 He’s a former Head Boy of Olchfa Comprehensive School in Swansea, and a former President of the University of Warwick Students’ Union.
 His personal search track record includes handling Vice-Chancellor appointments for the University of Southampton and the University of Nottingham, Chief Executive appointments for the English-Speaking Union, Membership Solutions Ltd (MSL), and the National Trust for Scotland, and Non-Executive appointments for HM Treasury, CAFCASS, and the Debt Management Office.
 Simon was a founding Trustee of The Society Foundation and is currently a Governor of Hitchin Girls' School in Hertfordshire.

 Rachael is the book-loving daughter of a librarian and loves all things Spanish; the language, the food and the latest hit songs.
 Her weekends are spent catching up with friends in London’s many cafes and restaurants.